-Both CWEB and CWEL graduates emphasized the importance of communicating with faculty at their universities, supervisors, and the CWEB/CWEL faculty and staff at the University of Pittsburgh to truly advocate for themselves.
-Graduates also encouraged those new in the program to have an open mind - about child welfare, about their classes and field placements, and to take advantage every opportunity presented to them.
-CWEB graduates discussed the need for persistence to get questions answered, get necessary information, and to also make the most out of the field experience by checking in with caseworkers within the agency to shadow different aspects of child welfare casework.
+Both CWEB and CWEL graduates emphasized advocating for themselves in their internship placements so they can get the most out of the experience.
+Graduates also encouraged those new in the program to have an open mind - about child welfare and about their classes and field placements - and to seek out other CWEB students or those who have been through the CWEL program to provide additional support.
+CWEB graduates discussed the need for future students to be truly invested in child welfare work.
 Finally, graduates wrote messages of encouragement and told others to stick with the program, persevere, and not give up.